stuycs-gh-classrooms/nxtm-p00-pd09-oranges/README.md

 ## Phase 0: Force Selection, Analysis & Plan
 ----------

-#### Custom Force: Magentic force
+#### Custom Force: Electric force
 ### Forumla
 What is the formula for your force?
 Including descriptions/definitions for the symbols.
 (You may include a picture of the formula if it is not easily typed.)
-F = qvBsin(theta)
+F = k * q1q2 / r^2 * r-hat
 -𝐹 = Force exerted on the charged orb
--q = Charge of the orb
+-q1 = Charge of an orb
--𝑣 = Velocity of the orb
+-q2 = Charge of another orb
--B = Magnetic field strength
--θ = Angle between velocity and magnetic field
+-k = Coulomb's constant (arbitrary for our code).
+-r^2 = squared distance between the two orbs
+-r-hat = normalized vector between the two orbs.

 ### Custom Force
 - What information that is already present in the `Orb` or `OrbNode` classes does this force use?
-  - Velocity: The force depends on the velocity of the orb.
-  - applyForce(): The calculated force will be applied to the orb using this method.
+  - center: for calculating the normalized vector and squared distance.

 - Does this force require any new constants, if so what are they and what values will you try initially?
-  - Yes, we will need q for charge, B for magentic field strength, and angle.
-  - (q): Each orb will have a charge in a set range, e.g,. -5 to 5
-  - (B): A constant set by the simulation, e.g., 0.1
-  - θ: Derived from the orb’s velocity direction relative to the field.
+  -  E_CONSTANT for the coulomb's constant.
+  -
 - Does this force require any new information to be added to the `Orb` class?
 If so, what is it and what data type will you use?
-  - Yes, we will need a charge for each orb, the angle at which each orb is moving, and the magnetic field strength of the fixedOrb.
+  - Yes, we will need a random charge for each orb and be converted into an int.
-  - Charge: (float charge) to store the charge of each orb.
-  - Magnetic Field Strength: (float B) representing environmental magnetic field strength.

 - Does this force interact with other `Orbs`, or is it applied based on the environment?
-  - This force does not require interactions between orbs but depends on their velocity and the ambient magnetic field.

-  - In order to calculate this force, do you need to perform extra intermediary calculations?
-If so, what?
-  - The angle θ must be computed using PVector.angleBetween().
-  - The force direction follows the right-hand rule (perpendicular to velocity and field direction).
+  - This force from one orb interacts with all other orbs in the linked list.
+It will be interesting to observe more than two orbs applying electrostatic force.

 ---

 ### Simulation 1: Gravity